 Ashley Meis is a cake artist who create just about anything out of cake.
 She had been making cakes for years and honing her craft, and was ready to take things to the next level by putting herself out there professionally and starting her own business.

 Since we were creating Ashley’s brand from scratch, it was important to build a strong foundation and determine the heart, the “why” behind her business.
-After a few coaching sessions and working through the Aloe Creative Brand Clarity Process, Ashley was able to determine that the reason that she loves creating cakes is the ability it gives her to celebrate every person’s unique personality and truly make them feel special by bringing their dreams to reality.
+After a few coaching sessions and working through the Brand Epiphany Brand Clarity Process, Ashley was able to determine that the reason that she loves creating cakes is the ability it gives her to celebrate every person’s unique personality and truly make them feel special by bringing their dreams to reality.

 Her heart is in creating custom, often elaborate, “out of the box” cakes.
 We knew we wanted to emphasize those two things in her brand: 1) her ability to create unique custom cakes and 2) her desire to make people feel truly special at their celebrations.